10-year-old Brooklyn entrepreneur honored for his business helping families in need

-Flatbush, BROOKLYN – A 10-year-old business owner is being honored for his tremendous impact on the community.
+FLATBUSH, Brooklyn – A 10-year-old business owner is being honored for his tremendous impact on the community.

 Obocho Peters is a budding entrepreneur with a heart of gold.
-The Flatbush student launched an online thrift shop geared towards helping families enduring hardships.
+The Flatbush student launched an online thrift shop geared toward helping families enduring hardships.

-Obocho's mother has played a huge role in his success by registering him for business classes at a young age.
+His mother has played a huge role in his success by registering him for business classes to provide him with the necessary tools to execute his vision.
 Last year, he launched his company with a business model to sell donated clothes at affordable prices.

 Obocho told PIX11 that after "Avengers: Infinity War" premiered, he "wanted eight toys but my mom just couldn’t afford it."
 That's when he recognized a greater need in the community and decided to create a platform to help others.

-"If it’s a challenge for my mom to take care of me...and pay bills all at the same time, I know it’s a challenge for other families," he said.
+"If it’s a challenge for my mom to take care of me ... and pay bills all at the same time, I know it’s a challenge for other families," he said.

 Brooklyn Borough President Eric Adams dubbed the fourth grader as one of the "heroes of the month" on Wednesday.
 Adams said the award is for "people [who] exemplify the qualities that make our borough and our city great."